 - Industry Placement Report Requirements are available in the ISIT200 Moodle site.

-If you have any queries regarding the above procedure, please contact the Industry Placement Coordinators.
+If you have any queries regarding the above procedure, please contact the subject coordinator.

 Professional Work Experience Information for Employers